Prabesh01/Discord-bots/utility/README.md

 _Diclaimer: This is strictly prohibited and is considered to be illegal and even punishable by law in some cases.
 I am just mentioning this for educational purpose.
 I am not responsible for any of your actions_ <br>
 - Read live messages of all the guilds your bot is in

+### log.py
+- Logs the past and present messages of all the active guilds your bot is in

 _For this script to work, the bot must be given required permission while adding to the server.
 The permission includes send messages; administration permission would be great though_